Globalkamatrades/studio/CONTRIBUTING.md

 We're particularly interested in contributions in the following areas:

-*   Implementing full user authentication.
+*   Implementing wallet connection functionality (e.g., with RainbowKit or Web3Modal).
 *   Building out the NFT gallery and minting functionalities.
-*   Expanding the dashboard features.
+*   Expanding the dashboard features to interact with smart contracts.
 *   Improving UI/UX and accessibility.
-*   Adding more detailed analytics.
+*   Adding more detailed, real-time analytics.
 *   Integrating with backend services for token management, staking, etc.

 ## Questions?